tmtsoftware/csw/docs/src/main/services/alarm.md

 ## subscribeAggregatedHealthActorRef

-Used to subscribe to the changes of aggregated health for given alarm/component/subsystem/system.
-The given actor will be sent a message of aggregated health on every change.
+Subscribes to the changes of aggregated health for given alarm/component/subsystem/whole TMT system by providing an actor which will receive a message of aggregated severity on every change.

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #subscribeAggregatedHealthActorRef}